Carolyn is qualified to practise and represent clients in courts in Scotland as well as England and Wales.

 Carolyn is qualified as a mediator, having successfully undertaken and completed the course of training and assessment in Mediation, Negotiation and Conflict Management Skills provided by Core.
 Carolyn offers impartial and independent mediation services to any parties who wish to seek to resolve their differences in a mediation process rather than embark upon court proceedings.

 Carolyn practises in sports law and sits on the Board as Honorary Legal Adviser to Commonwealth Games Scotland.
 She is responsible for providing advice on legal and constitutional issues to the Board of CGS, in relation to selection, preparation and management of Scotland’s team for the main games and the Commonwealth Youth Games.
 Carolyn is also Chairperson of the Conduct in Sport Panel for Scottish Gymnastics.

-The Legal 500 lists Carolyn as a “Recommended Lawyer” in Property Litigation, Sport and Commercial Litigation.
+The Legal 500 lists Carolyn as a “Recommended Lawyer” in Property Litigation and Sport.